amtoaer

 Complex Requirements#

 For more complex beautification requirements, this article provides multiple custom styles.
-However, in actual use, it will be found that the custom methods mentioned in the article do not work.
+However, in actual use, it will be found that the custom methods in the article do not work.

 Let's take a look at the default styles added by Artitalk: